Latest Tech Updates: iFixit AI, Samsung One UI 8.5 & More

 Samsung One UI 8.5 and Other Software Updates

-Samsung’s upcoming One UI 8.5 update promises new features for Galaxy users, including a handy tool in the My Files app aimed at travelers.
-Google has also rolled out the Android 16 QPR2 update for Pixel phones, with early reports of improved performance and stability.
+Generally, Samsung’s upcoming One UI 8.5 update is going to have some new features that Galaxy users will love, including a handy tool in the My Files app aimed at travelers.
+Normally, Google has also rolled out the Android 16 QPR2 update for Pixel phones, with early reports of improved performance and stability, which is always a good thing.

 Rumors: iPhone 18 Under‑Display Camera

-Leaks suggest that Apple’s next iPhone 18 series may introduce an under‑display camera, a move that could eliminate the notch and push the front‑facing camera completely invisible.
+Usually, Leaks suggest that Apple’s next iPhone 18 series may introduce an under‑display camera, a move that could eliminate the notch and push the front‑facing camera completely invisible, which would be pretty cool.

 Other Notable Updates